 FileZilla is a powerful FTP client, reliable cross-platform FTP, FTPS, and SFTP client designed with user-friendly features and an intuitive graphical user interface.

 FileZilla is relatively easy to download, and it doesn’t take long to understand the inner workings of the entire system.
 Though the interface of FileZilla is outdated, it works just fine.

-Filezilla is an affordable option and is cross-platform, can run on Windows, Linux, and most importantly, Mac.
+Filezilla is an affordable option and is cross-platform, and can run on Windows, Linux, and, most importantly, Mac.
 As it is free and open-source, Filezilla serves as the best equivalent of WinSCP for Mac.

 Platform: Mac, Windows | Cost: Free

 Cyberduck is an FTP, SFTP, and WebDAV client that even grows up as a cloud storage browser for Windows and Mac OS X computers with support for Amazon S3, OpenStack Swift, Backblaze B2, Microsoft Azure & OneDrive, Google Drive, and Dropbox.
 It uses S3 and open-stack APIs and is compatible with most third-party storage services.

 Cyberduck allows the user to change any binary or text file as the program seamlessly integrates with any external editor.

 It supports the drag-and-drop features and allows uploading, downloading, or copying content between servers and synchronizing local and remote directories.

 Transmit 5 is commercial Mac-only software, the gold file transfer standard, enabling MacOS users to upload, download, and manage files on tons of servers with an easy, user-friendly, and powerful user-interfacer.